ytree-project/ytree/doc/source/Loading.rst

 sure to keep all these files together in the same directory.

-If you have the one big file starting with "MergerTree\_" and ending with "-CRMratio2, use that to load the data.
+If you have the one big file starting with "MergerTree\_" and ending with "-CRMratio2", use that to load the data.

 .. code-block:: python

    >>> import ytree
    >>> a = ytree.load("AHF_100_tiny/MergerTree_GIZMO-NewMDCLUSTER_0047.txt-CRMratio2")

-`ytree` will then try to guess the naming convention for the parameter files based on the name of the one big file or on the available files ending in ".parameter."
+``ytree`` will then try to guess the naming convention for the parameter files based on the name of the one big file or on the available files ending in ".parameter".
 An exception will be raised if neither of these methods are able to locate a parameter file.
 If this is the case, provide one using the `parameter_filename` keyword.

 .. code-block:: python